Tracardi/tracardi-api/manual/en/docs/getting_started/code_definitions.md

 Events can be stored inside Tracardi or just passed to workflow to be processed outside Tracardi.

 ##Rule

 Rules define which workflow is to be executed when an event comes to the system.
 Rules consist of a condition and workflow name.
 If a condition is met then the flow starts to run.
-The condition has two elements: event type and source.
-If the event is of a certain type and comes from a given source then the defined workflow is executed.
-The source is optional in that equation so it can be set to any source.
+The condition has two elements: event type and resource.
+If the event is of a certain type and comes from a given resource then the defined workflow is executed.
+The resource is optional in that equation so it can be set to any resource.

 ##Flows (short for workflows)